 As mentioned in our page on Canine Diarrhea, most cases of acute diarrhea in dogs are caused by food indiscretion or food intolerance.

-Therefore, the most important step in treating this type of acute diarrhea is to rest the GI tract for 24 hours by withholding all food.
+Therefore, the most important step in treating this type of acute diarrhea is to rest the digestive tract for 24 hours by withholding all food.
 Dogs can do without food for at least 48 hours so fasting for 24 hours is not a problem for them.

 It is important to encourage the dog to drink water to prevent dehydration.
 You may also consider an electrolyte solution such as Pedialyte (dilute it by one-half with water and add it to the dog’s drinking bowl).